KtwoMK/KryspinJemiolo/README.md

  <h1 align="center">Kryspin Jemiolo</h1>

 <p align="center"> Hey, I'm Kryspin, a 16 year old student from Poland, studying Digital & Business in the UK.
-I like to explore different sectors of IT, and in my spare time, I Python & Golang.
+I like to explore different sectors of IT, and in my spare time, I study Python & Golang.
 I also enjoy listening to music, reading and watching netflix from time to time.</p>

 <h1 align="center"> Let's Connect!</h1>